-Great news!
-We are looking to restart some of our E-Sports programs this summer from late July forward.
-Below are the 6 key changes/updates to E-Sports we will likely be implementing for our E-Sports restart.
-It is very important we maintain the safety of all involved, especially as children under the age of 12 are still not vaccinated yet.
+Important New Health Protocols: Below are 5 areas that E-Sports is implementing for fall 2021 season.
+It is very important we maintain the safety of all involved, especially as children under the age of 12 are not vaccinated yet.

-1. All coaches and onsite coordinators must confirm full vaccination to serve in E-Sports with the kids
+1. All coaches, coordinators, and admin personnel must confirm full vaccination to serve in E-Sports.

-3. Masking for all coaches, admin personnel, families and kids from check-in, during all session, to check-out and departure.
+3. Masking for all coaches, admin personnel, families and kids from check-in to check-out and departure.

 When the pandemic hit us all in March of 2020, all our E-Sports programs came to a quick halt.
 For all of us at E-Sports, we quickly began missing each other and all of the “E-Sports family” – the kids, families, coaches, coordinators and everyone involved!
 And since then we have missed the regular interaction, coaching, and relationships that we have all enjoyed weekly on soccer fields, basketball courts, karate dojos, and dance studios for many years.
 It’s been an experience foreign to all of us.

-However, we are so grateful to the incredible coaches we have who pivoted quickly and courageously to create online E-Sports offerings.
+However, we are so grateful to the incredible coaches we have who pivoted quickly to create online E-Sports offerings.
 By April 2020 we had weekly Facebook Live and Instagram Live “Backyard E-Soccer” sessions going every Saturday morning.
 In the following months, our USF E-Hoops coaches started weekly “Hoopin’ at Home” series, that eventually grew into a partnership with the USF Dons men’s and women’s basketball players joining in with weekly skills and drills videos to inspire the kids!
 Before we knew it, E-Karate and E-Dance were doing weekly Zoom sessions online for their families and kids.
-Currently we are nearing the end of our winter/spring 2021 Zoom E-Soccer season in April.